Bathroom Hacks for People with a Bilateral Limb Difference

 by Amber Henson, on Jul 6, 2021

-At Arm Dynamics we have had some charming patients who’ve had bilateral amputations or congenital limb differences.
-Jason Koger, Gerry Kinney and Jameson Davis are a few bilateral patients that we have had the honor to accompany on the prosthetic rehabilitation journey and now are considered close friends.
+At our Arm Dynamics centers, we have had some charming patients who’ve had bilateral amputations or congenital limb differences.
+Jason Koger, Gerry Kinney and Jameson Davis are a few bilateral patients that we have had the honor to accompany on the prosthetic rehabilitation journey and they and their families are now considered close friends.

 For people with bilateral amputations, prosthetic devices are the key to being able to perform their everyday home and work tasks from sunup to sundown.
 But those devices don’t always work perfectly in the bathroom.
 In this article, we’ll explore various hacks that our on-site therapists have developed, often in conjunction with our patients, to find ways to get ready at the start of the day or wind down at the end.

 Just like in our first bathroom hacks blog, we’ll start with toothbrushing.
 One of the ways to have a toothbrush (electric or manual) at the correct height is gooseneck clamping.
 That item is quite indispensable for the use of several bathroom products, including razors (see below on the right), deodorants, hair dryers and more.
 Creating a gooseneck holder can be extremely helpful, and here are two easy methods: insert piano wire inside plastic air conditioning tubing or use an adjustable microphone stand with clamps attached.

 The gooseneck can be adjusted so that the bathroom item is in the correct location for the person to use body motion against the item to accomplish the intended task.
 Looking for an inexpensive one that is easily accessible?
 The BESTEK may be of help.
 The bottom clamp is strong, and the top clamp can hold onto bathroom items without a lot of assembly.